Valaa-Technologies/valaa-vault/DEVOPS.md

 ## 3. `valma` - a convenience CLI to context-dependent command scripts

-valma (`vlm` in CLI) is a convenience tool for executing valaa scripts in package and repository contexts.
+valma (`vlm` in CLI) is a convenience tool for executing command scripts exported by packages in valos workspace contexts.
 It is a generalization of 'npx -c' behaviour, adding discoverability, ability to invoke global scripts and the ability to invoke multiple scripts at once using glob matching.

 > `valos-vault-3.1`: valma is installed with `npm install -g valma` or
 > as a package dependency.